-FIGURE 9 JOB LOSS OR REDUCTION IN PAY OR HOURS, BY PRE-PANDEMIC JOB STATUS
+FIGURE 9 JOB LOSS OR REDUCTION IN PAY OR HOURS, BY PRE-PANDEMIC JOB STATUS a student in New York

 NOTES | Results are among students who were also enrolled in college in spring 2020 and had at least one job before the pandemic.
 Those with a full-time job worked 35 or more hours a week, whereas those with a part-time job worked less than 35 hours a week.